 Ask about Celtic Manor’s Bentley hire to take you around the site.
 Unfortunately, they only have one, so you might be restricted to whatever time it is free.

 - C1860: Coldra House (now known as The Manor House) was built and occupied by Thomas Powell Jr, a coal and iron trade magnate.

 - 1940: The house is given to the local health authority and reopened as the Lydia Beynon Maternity Hospital, named after the former owner’s mother.

 - 1975: The hospital closes and lies empty for several years.

 - 1980: Celtic Inns Ltd. buys the manor house and obtains planning permission to convert to a hotel.
 It’s the brainchild of chairman Sir Terry Matthews.

 - 1982: The 17 bedroom Celtic Manor Hotel opens.
 Over the years, it has expanded and now has 70 bedrooms.

 - 1983-1987: The hotel wins Egon Ronay’s Best Hotel in Wales award every year.

 - 1995: The Celtic Manor Golf Club opens with the resort’s first golf course.

-- 1999: A new 330 bedroom hotel, the Resort Hotel opens with convention centre along with a second championship golf course.
+- 1999: A new 330 bedrooms hotel, the Resort Hotel opens with a convention centre and a second championship golf course.